 Our findings have significant implications for researchers, model developers, and users.
-Our results in \Cref{sec:analysis-how} reveal that gender differences persist across generations of models in the absence of explicitly prompting gender.
+Our results in \Cref{sec:analysis-how} reveal that representational gender differences persist across generations of models in the absence of explicit gender prompts.
 Furthermore, these differences often reflect stereotypes and perpetuate harmful narratives.
 Crucially, our findings challenge the assumption that non-gendered prompts are free of gender bias.
 While it would have been possible to assume that markedness only occurred when the prompt emphasized gender, our results demonstrate that non-gendered prompts still result in representational harms.
 These biases may manifest in downstream tasks such as creative composition, or providing general information or explanations about groups with implicit gender associations (e.g., teachers).
 Studying whether and to what extent representational biases emerge in consequential downstream tasks is an important direction of future work.
 The proposed evaluation methodology can be applied to tackle this question.

-Our findings in \Cref{sec:analysis-who} indicate bias mitigation methods may have been applied as female representation is much greater than what would be expected based on previous literature studying older models of LLMs.
-Furthermore, comparison across the models considered in our study also suggests that these changes may continue to exacerbate over time.
-Crucially, our findings also challenge the assumption that non-gendered prompts are free of gender bias.
-As we showcase, non-gendered prompts still result in representational harms.
-These biases may manifest in downstream tasks such as writing a story about a doctor, providing general information or explanations about groups with implicit gender associations (e.g., teachers), or generating personas like students.
-This highlights the need for robust bias evaluation methods to identify biases in contexts where gender and other social groups are not explicitly specified.
-Additionally, it emphasizes the importance of developing mitigation strategies that address how people are represented to reduce harm in real-world applications.
+Our findings in \Cref{sec:analysis-who} suggest bias mitigation methods may have been applied as female representation is much greater than what would be expected based on previous literature studying older LLMs.
+Furthermore, comparison across the models considered in our study also suggests these changes may continue to grow over time.
+However, as our work demonstrates, representational biases persist across models, which could result in increased representation constituting a proliferation of representational biases.
+These results emphasize the importance of developing mitigation strategies that address how people are represented in order to reduce harm in real-world applications.